wptrainingteam/learn-wp-content/tutorials/fundamentals-02-custom-tables.md

 In this tutorial, you'll be learning about creating custom database tables for WordPress.

+You will learn where to find information about creating custom database tables, how to create custom database tables, and how to interact with them.

+## Why create custom database tables?

 The default WordPress database schema is typically enough for all content types.
 The ability to register custom post types and use post meta usually covers most options.

 However, in some cases, you may need to store data that doesn't fit into the default schema.

-For example, in an ecommerce store, a custom post type would work for products, as it has similar fields to a post (title, featured image, content, author etc).
-However, and order does not have these types of fields, and therefore it might be useful to store orders in a custom table.
+For example, in an ecommerce store, a custom post type would work for products, as it has similar fields to a post; for example a title, image, and content.
+Any additional fields it might need can be stored as post meta.

+However, an order does not use the same fields as a post, and therefore it might be useful to store orders in a custom table.

 For the occasions where you need to store data that doesn't fit into the default schema, you can create your own custom database tables.

 ## Where to find information

 While the WordPress developer documentation does not include anything around custom database tables, there is an older version of the developer documentation called the Codex that does.
-You can find everything you need to know about custom database tables in the [Creating Tables with Plugins](https://codex.wordpress.org/Creating_Tables_with_Plugins ) page of the Codex
+You can find everything you need to know about custom database tables in the [Creating Tables with Plugins](https://codex.wordpress.org/Creating_Tables_with_Plugins ) page of the Codex.

 ## Creating Custom Database Tables